kohlschutter/stringhold/README.md

 ## Code Quality

-This project currently maintains a 100% code coverage policy.
+This project currently maintains a [100% code coverage](https://kohlschutter.github.io/stringhold/jacoco/index.html) policy.

 This is one of the projects where this makes actual sense.

-API is expected to not disappear across minor and patch releases.
-Changes in behavior are possible but will be clearly marked in the changelog.
+The **stringhold** API is expected to not have breaking changes across minor and patch releases.
+Changes in behavior are possible but should be clearly marked in the changelog.

 # Usage Examples